BasharDlaleh/Giphy/README.md

 - For the front-end , we have one Vue component "/your_project_path/resources/js/components/GifsComponent.vue"

 - The Auth system is the well known Laravel ui system .

-- There are two endpoints in the project , you can find them in "/your_project_path/routes/api.php" .

-- I haven't set an API authentication mechanism (token, JWT,..) because i didn't see it necessary .